eejji/eejji/README.md

 - 👋 Hi, I’m __Jihun Lee__
-- 👀 I’m interested in the problem of __daignosing mental illness through bio-signals and voice signals__.
+- 👀 I’m interested in the problem of __diagnosing mental illness through bio-signals and voice signals__.
 - 👀 It also includes __machine learning, deep learning, signal processing__, etc.
 - 🌱 I'm currently learning Master's degree in ___IT Fusion Technology, Chosun University.
 Rep. of Korea___.
 - 📫 How to reach me jihun9815@chosun.ac.kr, jihunlee128@gmail.com